confluentinc/ksql/docs/faq.rst

 What are the benefits of KSQL?
 ==============================

-KSQL allows you to query, read, write, and process data in |ak-tm|
+KSQL allows you to query, read, write, and process data in {{ site.ak-tm }}
 in real-time and at scale using intuitive SQL-like syntax.
 KSQL does not require proficiency with a programming language such as Java or Scala, and you don’t have to install a separate processing cluster technology.